-How do you deal with moths eating your wool carpet?
+What is the best way to deal with moths eating my wool carpet?

 Below images – Red circles are round the larvae that eats your carpet.
 White Arrows are pointing to the damage they can cause!